 Children and Young People's Mental Health: Improving Care, Treatment and Support will bring together professionals from across the public sector to learn how to overcome the barriers that are preventing children and young people receiving the excellent mental health care they need.

-A new green paper on children and young people’s mental health has been promised to be launched later this year to set out plans to transform services in schools, universities and for families with extra mental health staff training.
+A new green paper on children and young people's mental health has been launched to set out plans to transform services in schools, universities and for families with extra mental health staff training.
 The aim is an end to the practice of children being sent away from their local areas for mental health care by 2021.

 Many schools already support their pupils’ mental health, but with training and support all schools can play their part in the wider system to support children and young people’s mental health.
 The Children and Young People’s Mental Health Coalition worked with Public Health England, to develop a framework to help schools understand how implementing the key principles of a whole school approach can help promote emotional health and wellbeing within schools.
 The Coalition was a co-sponsor of the Values Based Commission, which is being implemented in the Schools NorthEast Commission, Healthy MindED.

 There has been a sharp rise in demand for mental health services at universities.
-As such, there has been a need for new initiatives at higher education institutions.
-In September 2017, Universities UK published a #StepChange framework for mental health in higher education.
-This session will address the issues around university students with mental health issues.
+In September 2017, Universities UK published the StepChange framework to encourage university leaders to adopt a whole university approach to mental health in higher education.
+This session will explore wider issues around mental health in HE and the opportunity for whole population intervention.

 This session will highlight the rationale for the implementation of Early Intervention in Psychosis (EIP) services and the new Access and Waiting Times Standards.